 The disease is difficult to control.
 Reducing the number of oocysts ingested may reduce the severity of infection and allow immunity to develop.
 Calves should be born in a clean environment, and adequate amounts of colostrum should be fed at an early age.
 Calves should be kept separate without calf-to-calf contact for at least the first 2 wk of life, with strict hygiene at feeding.
 Diarrheic calves should be isolated from healthy calves during the course of the diarrhea and for several days after recovery.
 Great care must be taken to avoid mechanical transmission of infection.
 Calf-rearing houses should be vacated and cleaned out on a regular basis; an “all-in/all-out” management system, with thorough cleaning and several weeks of drying between batches of calves, should be used.
 Rats, mice, and flies should be controlled when possible, and rodents and pets should not have access to calf grain and milk feed storage areas.

 Hyperimmune bovine colostrum can reduce the severity of diarrhea and the period of oocyst excretion in experimentally infected calves.
 Protection is not related to circulating levels of specific antibody but requires a high titer of C parvum antibody in the gut lumen for prolonged periods.
-Vaccination with lyophylized C parvum given orally shortly after birth gave partial protection to calves challenged experimentally at 1 wk of age.
-It was not effective in protecting against natural challenge in a field trial, presumably because natural infection occurred too early to allow development of immunity.
-In the same trial, lactic acid-producing probiotics had no protective effect.
+Many research groups have attempted to develop effective vaccines against cryptosporidia.
+Unfortunately, to date, vaccinations have not been effective.

-Infections in domestic animals may be a reservoir for infection of susceptible humans.
-Cryptosporidium is considered to be a relatively common nonviral cause of self-limiting diarrhea in immunocompetent persons, particularly children.
-In immunocompromised persons, clinical disease may be severe.
+Infections in domestic animals may be a reservoir for infection of susceptible people.
+C hominis and C parvum are considered to be relatively common nonviral causes of self-limiting diarrhea in immunocompetent people, particularly children.
+In immunocompromised people, clinical disease may be severe.
 The infection is transmitted predominantly from person to person, but direct infection from animals and waterborne infection from contamination of surface water and drinking water by domestic or wild animal feces can also be important.
 Animal handlers on a calf farm can be at high risk of diarrhea due to cryptosporidiosis transmitted from infected calves.
 Immunocompromised people should be restricted from access to young animals and possibly from access to farms.